-In the Zoom chat you will find the details of [local helpline/support service].
-If you feel upset or concerned by anything we do together here today, you are welcome to chat privately to the facilitators.
-However, if you don't feel like you want to talk to me but you need help, please use these details to contact [local helpline/support service].
+On your table you will find the details of [local helpline/support service].
+If you feel upset or concerned by anything we do together here today, you are welcome to pull me aside and tell me about it, if that feels right.
+However, if you don't feel like you want to talk to me but you need help, please use the details on the card to contact [local helpline/support service].